Art Advice

 1. Mixed Media: Limitless Creativity

-Mixed media art involves the combination of different materials and techniques to create unique visual experiences.
+Mixed media art involves the combination of different artistic mediums and techniques to create unique visual experiences.
 This next medium truly puts “artistic” in the artistic mediums list.
 Mixed media encourages artists to think beyond the boundaries of traditional artistic approaches.
 Mixed media, literally mixes artistic mediums.
 It allows for the incorporation of diverse elements such as paper, fabric, found objects, photographs, and even digital media.
 You can also classify the use of both paint and pens in the same piece as mixed media, as you are ‘mixing’ the artistic mediums.

 Many of my sketchbooks use mixed media.
 Sometimes, I feel like a trash monster.
 I collect fortune cookie quotes and receipts and ticket stubs and stickers.
 I arrange them all in specific sketchbooks as a document of my life, my mental health, and my travels.